 Rights And Lefts Diagonally

-In Scottish Country Dancing Rights and lefts diagonally (sometimes called 'diagonal rights and lefts') is a version of Right and lefts in which the path is distorted Diagonally in some way.
-The Polite turn should be applied whenever practicable.
+In Scottish Country Dancing, Rights and lefts diagonally (often called Diagonal rights and lefts) is a version of Right and lefts in which the path is distorted Diagonally.
+The Figure should be Finished with a Polite turn unless the succeeding Figure requires otherwise.
+In all forms, the Figure requires 8 bars.

-In a Longwise set, the rectangle becomes a parallelogram with Crossing (ACross The set) replaced by Crossing Diagonally.
-For example, in bars 9-16 of My Heather Hills: first, the Dancing couple, in 2nd Place on Opposite Sides, Cross diagonally, the Lady going Up, the Man going Down, and so Exchange places with their Second corner positions; next, they Cross up and down on the sides to reach 2nd Place on their Own sides; then, they Cross diagonally, Lady Up, Man Down to Exchange places with their First corner positions; finally, they Cross up and down on the sides and so reach 2nd Place on their Opposite Sides.
-This Figure takes 8 bars but involves 6 rather than 4 dancers: the Dancing couple Dance continuously and Finish in their Starting Positions; the Corners Dance in either the first or the second half and Finish diagonally opposite their Starting Positions.
+In each Half diagonal rights and lefts Figure in a Longwise set, the rectangle becomes a parallelogram with Crossing (Across the set) replaced by Crossing Diagonally.
+For example, in bars 9-16 of My Heather Hills: first, the Dancing couple, in 2nd Place on Opposite Sides, Cross diagonally, the Lady going Up, the Man going Down, and so Exchange places with their Partner's Second corner position; next, they Cross up and down on the sides to reach 2nd Place on their Own sides; then, they Cross diagonally, Lady Up, Man Down to Exchange places with their Partner's First corner position; finally, they Cross up and down on the sides and so reach 2nd Place on their Opposite Sides.
+This Figure takes 8 bars but involves 6 rather than 4 Dancers: the Dancing couple Dance continuously and Finish in their Starting Positions; the Corners Dance in either the first or the second half and Finish diagonally opposite their Starting Positions.

 Auchinellan Jig